mkzia/eas503-book/_sources/chapters/06/loop.md

 ```

 ## Initial Values
-Sometimes before the for loop code you have initialize a variable to 0 or an empty list.
+Sometimes before the for loop code you to have initialize a variable to 0 or an empty list.
 1. If you want to calculate the average or sum of a list, for example, you would need to initialize a variable to zero and update it every time you access a new element in a list.

 ```python